By Chet Yarbrough

 Trout and Hoover may or may not know each other but the Creator knows what is going to happen when Trout finally arrives.
 In Trout’s hitchhiking progress he meets fellow machines (people who are coping with life).
 Their stories are of middle class lives that remind reader/listeners of the passions, weaknesses, and desires of all human beings.
 At the same time, the Creator explains what it is like for people that live in coal mining towns.
 There is Hoover’s “girl Friday”, the homosexual piano player, and an artist who is recently awarded $5,000 for a painting.
 Each machine (person) plays a role in a developing crisis that approaches at the speed of Trout’s hitchhiking progress.

-This is not only a story of the 1970s.
-It is the story of today with school shootings, postal syndrome killings, and the Paddock atrocity in Las Vegas.
+“Breakfast of Champions” is not only a story of the 1970s.
+It is the story of yesterday’s school shootings, postal syndrome killings, the Paddock atrocity in Las Vegas, and Donald Trump’s delusional attempt to void America’s 2020 Presidential election.
 Vonnegut suggests a human being, whether there is a Creator or not, has free will.
 Vonnegut implies humans are choosing to be machines.